aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/protection-and-unprotection/check-password-to-modify-using-aspose-cells/_index.md

 ---

 {{% alert color="primary" %}}
-Sometimes, you need to check if the given password matches with the **Password to modify** programmatically.
+Sometimes, you need to check if the given password matches the **Password to modify** programmatically.
 Aspose.Cells provides the `WorkbookSettings.writeProtection.validatePassword()` method which you can use to check if the given Password to modify is correct or not.
 {{% /alert %}}

 ## **Check Password to modify in Microsoft Excel**